The Best Paleo Snacks for Skiing & Other Outdoor Sports

 Some people hibernate when the temperature drops.
-Others welcome snow with open arms, eager to get out skiing, snowboarding, snowshoeing, ice climbing, and hiking.
+Others welcome snow with open arms, eager to get out skiing, snowboarding, snowshoeing, sledding, ice climbing, and hiking.

 If you’re in the latter camp (which we think is a lot more fun), it’s essential to fuel your frosty adventures with the right snacks.
 These tasty, Paleo-friendly picks will keep you energized all winter.

 Prepping food for your winter outing isn’t quite the same as it is for a hike in fair weather.
-You’ll still need to consider factors like weight and caloric density, but unlike hot-weather hiking, you’re basically playing in a giant refrigerator.
+You’ll still need to consider factors like weight and caloric density, but unlike warm-weather hiking, you’re basically playing in a giant refrigerator.
 That means you can safely pack perishables like meats, fish, and eggs (bonus!).
+Here’s what to ask yourself before you pack those snacks.

-1. Will it freeze?
+1. Will It Freeze?

-If you’re planning an all-day trip at 32°F or below, bear in mind that some foods can transform into tooth-breaking-solid blocks in a backpack.
+If you’re planning an all-day trip at 32°F or below, bear in mind that some foods can transform into tooth-breaking solid blocks in a backpack.
 Energy bars with nuts are prime offenders, so if you love them, make sure to stow them in an inside jacket pocket, close to your body heat.

-Water reservoirs and bottles can also freeze (see #4).
+Water reservoirs and bottles can also freeze.
 To prevent this, store bottles upside down so the ice will form on the bottom of the bottle first.

-TIP: If you’re using a bottle with an insulated drink tube, gently blow the water back inside the reservoir after you sip so it doesn’t get trapped in the hose and freeze more quickly.
+If you’re using a bottle with an insulated drink tube, gently blow the water back inside the reservoir after you sip so it doesn’t get trapped in the hose and freeze more quickly.

 2. Is it nutrient-dense?